Kerd/usbcat/README.md

 ## Examples:

-ME3630 got multiple intrafaces with 2-3 endpoints in each.
-So, AT command interface got OUT_EP=3 and IN_EP=0x84.
+ME3630 got multiple interfaces with 2-3 endpoints in each.
+To access AT command interface havde to use OUT_EP=3 and IN_EP=0x84.

 * Get endpoint addresses for OUT_EP and IN_EP from 'usbconfig' under FreeBSD.
 For ME3630 i used BULK OUT (3)/BULK IN (0x84) endpoints of Interface 2.